Applied AI Engineer Role (real use-cases, projects)

 Technical skills you actually need:

-• LLM integration — prompt engineering, retrieval-augmented generation, context window management, latency trade-offs
+- LLM integration — prompt engineering, retrieval-augmented generation (RAG), context window management, latency trade-offs; frameworks like LangChain and LlamaIndex are the practical starting points

 The latency problem is real and worth naming directly.
 A transformer model can hit state-of-the-art accuracy and still be useless if it takes two seconds per inference on a customer-facing product.
 Technical skill means knowing how to make that trade-off, not just avoid it.